Articles on: Best Practices

 • A client pauses or exits the search

-Archived portfolios become a reference library for future buyers with similar profiles.
+Archived portfolios serve as a reference library for future buyers with similar profiles.

-Why it matters: cleaner dashboards, better focus, reusable institutional knowledge.
+Why it matters: This results in cleaner dashboards, better focus, and reusable institutional knowledge.

 What “good” looks like